bhaskar2004/nlp/README.md

 - For batch processing, upload plain text (`.txt`) files only.

 ---
-Feel free to extend the dictionaries and patterns in `medical_nlp.py` for more comprehensive extraction!
+Feel free to extend the dictionaries and patterns in `medical_nlp.py` for more comprehensive extraction! # nlp